vamsygc-cloud/sql-docs/azure-sql/managed-instance/failover-group-configure-sql-mi.md

 > [!IMPORTANT]
 > Creating a failover group between two instances in different resource groups or subscriptions is only supported with Azure PowerShell, or the REST API, and not the Azure portal or the Azure CLI.
+After tesing we can see Failover group can be configured from Azure portal even though we have different resource groups
 <a name="preventing-the-loss-of-critical-data"></a>

 ## Prevent loss of critical data